JovanAleksicFutureGames/LlanderGame/README.txt

 Bugs left over:
 Rockets can deal damage to the player two times in a row due to the speed with which they self-destruct.
 The music gets disabled after the player "wins" the game and doesn't start back up unless the player "restarts" the game.
+The game builds, but cannot be played on a cumputer with two screens.